lisboaGOD/Trabalho-10-LABPRO/Readme.md

 - c pure

 ## ⬇️ Download
--You must download the files "codesabe.c", "ordvetor.h", "code.c" placing them in the same folder.
-To run code you must run the file "code.c" is executable with gcc 6.0    or higher.
+-You must download the file Code.c.
+To run code you must run the file "Code.c" is executable with gcc 6.0 or higher.

 ## 💛 Contact